jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 Reasons for the such unsatisfactory results could be:

-* Your research encompasses different groups of people with different needs — For example the groups »students« and »professors« share some traits, but many characteristics will vary.
+* Your research encompasses different groups of people with different needs — For example the groups “students” and “professors” share some traits, but many characteristics will vary.
-* The topic of your research is too broad — for example, »How do people do design« is very broad, »How do interface designers involve specifications of user research and engineers in their designs« is more specific.
+* The topic of your research is too broad — for example, “How do people do design” is very broad, “How do interface designers involve specifications of user research and engineers in their designs” is more specific.
 * Even if your research is focused and there is only one group of people involved, the actual patterns just vary.

 In all these cases you can involve more participants — but before you do, try to check if you…